 - Select “Columns” and click “Ok”

-In order to make the FlatFile connection dynamic we have to configure the ConnectionString Property as an Expression. varFilePath will be updated on each iteration of file in the Foreach Loop Container.
+In order to make the FlatFile connection dynamic we have to configure the ConnectionString Property as an Expression. varFilePath will update on each iteration of file in the Foreach Loop Container.

 On the connection managers window you will see the connection you have just created.